ghstbrry/steam-deckommendations/README.md

 🟢 If you plan on playing on a TV ever.
 ⚫ If you only ever expect to play handheld.
 <br><br>
-  - <u>Notes</u>: Watched some videos benchmarking various metrics compared to deck docks.
+  - <u>Notes</u>: Watched some videos benchmarking metrics comparing various deck dock performance.
 There were pros & cons for all.
-Official dock's primary pro over 3rd-party docks seemed to be lowest latency for input.
+Official dock's primary pro over 3rd-party docks seemed to be lowest latency for input which felt like the most important thing for me.
 <br><br>

 ### Deck Buttons